mccomplete/curly-html/README.md

 uncompressed, readable JavaScript -- see for yourself.
 The implementation is less than half the length of the README.

-You can do anything in Turing that you can do in JavaScript because it is JavaScript -- pure JavaScript.
+You can do anything in CurlyHTML that you can do in JavaScript because it is JavaScript -- pure JavaScript.

 It supports everything that HTML supports because HTML is just tags and attributes.
-And you tell Turing what tags you need.
+And you tell CurlyHTML what tags you need.

+(Why "CurlyHTML"?
+Because it's the opposite of AngularJS.)